wp-plugins/wordbooker/readme.txt

 = My WordPress database doesn't use the default 'wp_' table prefix.
 Will this plugin still work? =

-Yes, and its also WPMU compliant.
+Yes, and its also WPMU/ WP Networked Blogs mode compliant.